 k.
 Long Range Planning Committee

 This committee seeks to study the needs of the congregation as to its physical plant and facilities and develop long range plans for church programs, which would further support and enhance the mission of Bethel Lutheran Church.

-C13.07.03.
+l.
+Pastoral Support Committee

+A Pastoral Support Committee may be established.
+The Pastoral Support Committee shall serve as a confidant and as a support group to the pastors of this congregation.

+C13.06.03.
 The Congregation Council’s ministries/ committees and boards shall be governed by the policies, procedures and guidelines and their respective charters set forth in the continuing resolutions.